 For example, say you follow a religion that requires you to wear a head covering.
 Your employer has a rule prohibiting workers from wearing anything on their heads.
 The rule applies to everyone at work, so in that way it seems fair.
 But it hits you harder than your colleagues because head-covering has another level of meaning for you.

-If you’re disadvantaged at work because of a personal characteristic, your employer has a duty to accommodate you.
+If you’re disadvantaged at work because of a protected characteristic, your employer has a duty to accommodate you.

 For example, a person with a disability may not be able to perform a certain part of their job because of their disability.
 The employer must take reasonable steps to accommodate the disability and support the worker to do the job.
 For more on this, see our information on an employer’s duty to accommodate.